josephthompson532/Surfs_up/README.md

 ## Overview
 In this challenge, we pulled data from an SQLite data base and created summary statistics comparing the month of June to the month of December.

+### Purpose
+The purpose of this analysis was to find out

 ### Analysis
 Do this, we first imported the required dependencies including the numpy, datetime, pandas, and sqlalchemy dependencies.